TRIPS: SPECIAL COMPULSORY LICENCES FOR EXPORT OF MEDICINES

 Information from the government notified to the WTO

 The government in the exporting country has to provide information on the conditions attached to the compulsory licence, the name and address of the licensee, the product(s) involved, the quantity or quantities to be produced under the licence, the designated importing country or countries, and the duration of the licence.
-This is specified in Paragraph 2(c) of both the 2003 decision and 2005 annex to the TRIPS Agreement.
 This is specified in Paragraph 2(c) of the Annex to the amended TRIPS Agreement / the 2003 waiver decision.

 These notifications have to be made available publicly by the WTO Secretariat through a dedicated page on the WTO website.